 After spending nearly a year away due to a serious knee injury, Rey Mysterio returned in a matchup against Chavo Guerrero in what could be considered his most genius (or most lazy, depending on your point of view) costume yet: The Silver Surfer.

-Mysterio came out in a platinum mask and tights; spray painted from head to toe in silver body paint.
+Mysterio came out in a platinum mask and tights, spray painted from head to toe in silver body paint.

 Vince McMahon was not happy.
 "This isn’t Rey!"

 Someone who was not a fan of this look was Vince McMahon.
 Hiding beneath the ring for his entrance, then WWE resident Leprechaun, Hornswoggle, could hear Vince chastise the matches booking agent, Dean Malenko, over the headset, demanding answers on Rey’s bizarre choice in look.
-Even after being explained that it was based on a superhero, Vince was still not happy, explaining that the image simply "was not Rey."
+Even after explaining that it was based on a superhero, Vince was still not happy, explaining that the image simply "was not Rey."

 #6 – Rey Mysterio as The Joker

-WWE’s fear of legalities or Vince’s anger over the Silver Surfer incident may have played a part in Rey’s hiatus of playing dress-up At WrestleMania 22.
+WWE’s fear of legalities or Vince’s anger over the Silver Surfer incident may have played a part in Rey’s hiatus from playing dress-up At WrestleMania 22.
 Another possibility could be that because he was involved in the main event in a triple threat for the world championship against Randy Orton and Kurt Angle, Rey didn’t want his attire to take anything away from his moment of capturing the belt on the grandest stage of them all.

 At WrestleMania 25, however, the tributes returned, and Rey Mysterio took his inspiration from the late, great Heath Ledger with his take on The Joker, who was quite possibly the most iconic fictional character in the world at the time thanks to the previous The Dark Knight being released the previous summer.